 This section helps the grantor flip right through to the specific section he wants to see.
 Make the grantor’s life easier and display your professionalism and courtesy at the same time.
-Our nonprofit business plan template includes each of the items to include in your Table of Contents.
+Our non-profit business plan template includes each of the items to include in your Table of Contents.

-Statement of Need/ Problem Statement
+Needs Statement & Problem Statement

 In this section of the document, detail the needs and problems that the project or venture is fulfilling and solving.
 Conduct research and show that you have done your homework.
 Answer key questions: What is the scope of the problem?
 What will your business do that someone hasn’t or can’t easily do in the future?
 Show that you fill a void in the market and that you need the grant to do so.
 Be concise and to the point.

-The objectives section includes measureable aspirations of the venture such as achieving a hold of a certain percentage of the estimated market.
+The objectives section includes measurable aspirations of the venture such as achieving a hold of a certain percentage of the estimated market.
 Break down objectives in a bulleted list so it’s easier to read.

 This section will show the reader how objectives will be achieved.
 The methods, plans, and timeline of implementation for those methods and plans will also be shown.
 Visual timelines are best to show the reader exactly where everything fits into the scheme of things as well as when.
 This section shows the reader you not only have goals and objectives but that you also know how to achieve them using a detailed well thought out plan.